civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 95

-The Minister may establish a committee — or authorize the Agency — to conduct an assessment of
+  **(1)** The Minister may establish a committee — or authorize the Agency — to conduct an assessment of

     any Government of Canada policy, plan or program — proposed or existing — that is relevant to conducting impact assessments; or

     any issue that is relevant to conducting impact assessments of designated projects or of a class of designated projects.

+  **(2)** The Minister may deem any assessment that provides guidance on how Canada's commitments in respect of climate change should be considered in impact assessments and that is prepared by a federal authority and commenced before the day on which this Act comes into force to be an assessment conducted under this section.

 ### General Rules